Flood Insurance

 Q: Does flood insurance cover flood damage caused by hurricanes, rivers, or tidal waters?

-Yes, providing that, if confined to your property, the flood water covers at least two acres.
-A general condition of flood also exists if two adjacent properties are inundated, one of which is yours.
+Yes, provided that the flood water covers at least two acres if confined to your property.
+A general flood condition also exists if two adjacent properties are inundated, one of which is yours.

 Q: If my home is flooded, won’t federal disaster assistance pay for my damages?

 Not necessarily.
-Federal disaster assistance typically comes in the form of a low interest loan to help cover flood damage, not compensation for your losses.
-Even then, those loans are only available if the president formally declares a disaster and must be repaid along with any existing mortgage.
+Federal disaster assistance typically comes as a low-interest loan to help cover flood damage, not compensation for your losses.
+Even then, those loans are only available if the President formally declares a disaster and must be repaid along with any existing mortgage.

 Q: When will my flood insurance go into effect?

-Typically there is a 30-day waiting period before a flood insurance policy becomes effective.
+There is typically a 30-day waiting period before a flood insurance policy becomes effective.
+Planning and purchasing flood insurance well before a major storm is important, rather than waiting until it's too late.